Daga language: Speakers

 The people who speak Daga live in the Rabaraba subdistrict of the Milne Bay Province on Papua New Guinea.
 This province is about 5,405.4 sq mi (14,000km2) with a population of 209,054 people.
 The economy of the province is supported by tourism, palm oil, and gold mining on Misima Island.

 During World War II, the Battle of Milne Bay took place in the province giving it some other significance.

 The Massim, the people of Milne Bay, have exchanged culture with nearby islands and gained many rituals from nearby including the Kula ring.
 The people of the Massim are characterized by matrilineal descent.

 The people of Milne Bay while distinct from, are still in culture sync with Papua New Guinea.
 The remote, wild, and pristine lands of Papua New guinea holds a lot of diversity.
 There are over 7000 different cultures in Papua New Guinea although there is only about 7 million people living there.
 The people of Papua New Guinea have strong ties to music having spontaneous and coordinated acts of musical expression throughout the year.

 Phonology

 Daga has thirteen consonants and five vowels.

+Sounds /ɾ, v/ may also range to a lateral [l, β].